ntl2105/fpt_assignment/README.md

 ## TL;DR
 Fine-tune a pre-trained LLM (Large Language Model) to convert unstructured data (natural language text) into structured data (JSON format) for various business use cases.

+## App Demo
+Follow this link to test the application: https://ntl2105-fpt-assignment-model-tester-streamlit-appapp-e3chlz.streamlit.app/

 ## Business Use Case
 Transforming unstructured text into structured data by extracting or inferring relevant information.
 The relevance is determined by specific needs.